Why study computing in college?

-These fields are growing!
-The U.S. government projects the creation of 531,000 new jobs in computing by 2029, an 11-percent increase over the number of jobs in this area that exist today.
+The U.S. government projects the creation of 531,000 new jobs in computing by 2029.
 Demand is expected to be highest in the areas of cloud computing, big data, and cybersecurity.

 People take many paths into careers in computing and tech.
 Ask around at a high-tech company and you’ll hear about all kinds of levels of education, from bachelor’s degrees to PhDs.
 All kinds of college programs.
 A vast array of prior internships and jobs.
 But there are some choices you can make for your undergraduate degree that can position you for success.

 Break Through Tech Chicago’s academic partner is the University of Illinois Chicago, our city’s public research university and the most diverse university in Illinois.
 UIC’s computer science and data science programs are open to students of all backgrounds.
 Break Through Tech Chicago’s programming, which supplements this UIC technical education, is open to women (cis and trans) and nonbinary individuals with the goal of increasing gender diversity in tech.

 Curious which UIC academic programs might be an option for you?
 See below.

 Computer science major